jarun/nnn/README.md

         export NNN_OPENER=xdg-open
         export NNN_OPENER="gio open"
         export NNN_OPENER=gvfs-open
   - If nnn recognizes the file extension, it invokes nlay (which invokes the players).
-Default players:
+Default apps:
     - mpv - audio and video
     - viewnior - image
     - [zathura](https://pwmt.org/projects/zathura/) - pdf
     - vim - plain text
+    - catfish - search
     - to add, remove recognized extensions in nnn, see [how to change file associations](#change-file-associations)
   - If a file without any extension is a plain text file, it is opened in EDITOR (fallback vi)
   - Set `NNN_FALLBACK_OPENER` as the fallback opener.
 E.g.: